-POLICY FLU 3.3.5: Work with Broward County and other municipalities to update the Broward County Population Forecasting Model.
-Wholesale user agreement shall meet the demand projected by the Broward County Population Forecasting Model.
+POLICY FLU 3.3.5: Work with Broward County and other municipalities to update the Broward Population County Forecasting Model.
+Wholesale user agreement shall meet the projected demand by the Broward County Population Forecasting Model.
 Monitoring of population projections for retail customers outside the City limits will be accomplished through the Broward County Population forecasting Model and annual confirmation of those projections with each City.